 Cornell Cooperative Extension Association of Suffolk County worked work with sweet corn and potato farmers to increase the application of controlled release nitrogen fertilizer (CRNF) to reduce the amount of nitrogen pollution into the ground and surface waters of Long Island Sound.
 Through on-farm demonstrations and articles published in monthly educational publications, the Stewardship Program has made all of the row-crop farmers in Suffolk County aware of the new technologies and nitrogen use efficiency practices available to them.
 These farmers were educated about the benefits of using controlled release nitrogen fertilizer through on-farm demonstrations and articles in monthly educational publications.
 The number of farmers reached met the proposed goal.

-35 sweet corn growers and 25 potato farmers who had not previously used controlled release nitrogen fertilizer (CRNF) were engaged in large-scale on-farm side-by-side demonstration projects to show the costs and benefits of CRNF compared to conventional N fertilizer.
+A total of 35 sweet corn growers and 25 potato farmers who had not previously used controlled release nitrogen fertilizer (CRNF) were engaged in large-scale on-farm side-by-side demonstration projects to show the costs and benefits of CRNF compared to conventional N fertilizer.
 28 corn farmers (80% of total) and 3 potato farmers (12% of total) changed their fertilizing behavior.
 A total of 1,200 acres out of 1,500 acres growing sweet corn are now managed using CRNF.
 A total of 440 acres out of 2,200 f devoted to growing potatoes are currently using CRNF.
 Converting farm practices to use CRNF has prevented 56,640 lbs/N from entering the LIS without reducing crop yield or quality.
 The total number of farmers that changed their behavior met the proposed goal of changing the behavior of 20 farmers.

 Grantee: National Audubon Society